SaadAhmad123/arvo-demos/README.md

 # Arvo - A Toolkit for Service Choreography

-Arvo is an enterprise-grade Node.js standard library for building reliable, evolutionary event-driven applications that scale from simple microservices to complex distributed workflows and agents.
+Build reliable, scalable, and adaptable event-driven applications using an enterprise-grade Node.js toolkit.
+Develop sophisticated AI agents, automated workflows, and robust business applications with the flexibility to deploy anywhere and scale seamlessly as your needs evolve.

 #### Simplicity Through Composition